mcjlnrtwcz/digitakt-song-mode/README.md

 ## Usage

-To launch enter the shell and execute Python script.
+To launch, enter the shell and execute the Python script:
 ```bash
 make start
 ```

-The songs are stored in JSON files (no editor available yet).
+Each song is stored in a JSON file (no editor available yet).
 See [example](extras/example.json) for reference.
 The `mutes` list determines which tracks should be silent.
-If all tracks should play leave the list empty.
+If all tracks should play, leave the list empty.

 ## Development

-For development purposes you need to install development packages.
+For development purposes you need to install the development packages:
 ```bash
 make install_dev
 ```